chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ---------------------------------------------------------------------------
  ### 2. Vim
-  - VIM is an advanced text editor with features like syntax higlighting, efficient navigation and powerful editing commands.
+  - VIM is an advanced text editor with features like syntax highlighting, efficient navigation and powerful editing commands.

   #### OUTPUT:
    ![output](images/224.png)<br><br>